And I’m Leaving Some Baggage Behind

-Today, getting to a travel destination is an exercise in patience these days and certainly not as enjoyable, but if it is a way to see the world, I am all in.
-In my twenties, I traveled for work and got to see even more of our country.
-I would try to wrap my business trips around a weekend or add on some days so I would have time to travel around and explore.
-And, I knew that when I became a mom, I would want to instill a love of travel in my kids.
+Today, getting to a travel destination is an exercise in patience and certainly not as enjoyable, but I am all in if it is a way to see the world.
+I traveled for work in my twenties and saw even more of our country.
+I would try to wrap my business trips around a weekend or add on some days to have time to travel and explore.
+And I knew that when I became a mom, I would want to instill a love of travel in my kids.

 I have been fortunate to travel to Europe on many Mother-Daughter trips since 2015.
 We create the most remarkable memories.
 I strongly believe that my love of travel over things resonates with my daughters.
-I am blessed to have been afforded the opportunity to travel.
-Here are my recommendations for accommodations, places to visit, tips, foods, and more.
+I am blessed to have been allowed to travel.
+My recommendations include accommodations, visiting places, tips, food, and more.

 Pack light and minimally.
 You do not want to be lugging around suitcases, even if they are on wheels.
-Sometimes you may be jumping around from city to city or country to country and having to put a suitcase on a train is not fun, especially if it is heavy.
+Sometimes you may jump around from city to city or country to country, and putting a suitcase on a train is not fun, especially if it is heavy.
 I try to get an idea for outfits on Pinterest before leaving.
-It is a great way to get fashion tips where you only need a few bottoms, and you can mix and match.
+It is a great way to get fashion tips where you only need a few bottoms, and you can mix and match them.
 Try the ultralight packing cubes from eBags.

-Make sure your passport is up to date (with at least 6 months to spare).
-Do this at least 3 months in advance.
+Make sure your passport is up to date (with at least six months to spare).
+Do this at least three months in advance.
 Passports can be obtained from the Post Office or Courthouse.
 If you need to expedite a passport or visa renewal, try Fastport Passport.
 They are registered with the U.S. Department of State.

 Register and enroll in the Smart Traveler Enrollment Program (STEP).
 It is free to U.S. citizens and will give them important safety information from our Embassy and help them to contact you in the event of an emergency.
 I also have a Global Entry card.
-Mind you it renews every five years, two of which were lost to the pandemic.
+It renews every five years, two of which were lost to the pandemic.

-While you will want to bring some foreign currency with you (you can typically get currency for free at your bank), use a credit card that does not have any foreign transaction fees.
-Take a picture, and make a photocopy of the international phone number for the card (and do the same with your passport).
+While you will want to bring some foreign currency with you (you can typically get currency for free at your bank), use a credit card with no foreign transaction fees.
+Take a picture, and photocopy the international phone number for the card (and do the same with your passport).
 You want this in case your credit card is lost or stolen.

-Keep either a digital or written travel journal and add notes to your google doc.
-I have shared a lot of my travel information with friends (and they have done the same for me).
-It is a great way to remember the details of each place you visited.
+Keep a digital or written travel journal and add notes to your google doc.
+I have shared much of my travel information with friends (and they have done the same for me).
+It is a great way to remember the details of each place you visit.
 Keep a digital copy on google docs.
 Also, email it to yourself if you lose your phone.
 I love this journal I got for my trips.

 Places We’ve Visited Since 2015

 Much has changed both domestically and globally since the Pandemic.
 Some of our trips were pre-pandemic.
 Some were taken during the Pandemic.
 And some were taken in 2022.
-But I do share places we’ve stayed at, restaurant recommendations and activities.
+But I share places we’ve stayed, restaurant recommendations, and activities.